steven-murray/pydftools/README.rst

 From ``dftool``'s description:

-    Description: This package can find the most likely P parameters of a D-dimensional distribution function (DF) generating N objects, where each object is specified by D observables with measurement uncertainties.
+    This package can find the most likely P parameters of a D-dimensional distribution function (DF) generating N objects, where each object is specified by D observables with measurement uncertainties.
 For instance, if the objects are galaxies, it can fit a MF (P=1), a mass-size distribution (P=2) or the mass-spin-morphology distribution (P=3).
     Unlike most common fitting approaches, this method accurately accounts for measurement is uncertainties and complex